You need a plan to start a literature/systematic review. This plan is a Protocol/Proposal.

 2.4: Epistemonikos

-This source is searching different types of studies but displays the systematic reviews in a separate category.
+This source searches different types of studies but displays the systematic reviews in a separate category.

 2.5: Google Scholar and Google